LearnersGuild/guide/GLOSSARY.md

 ## Guild Alum {#alum}

 Any former Learner who remained in the program beyond their 5th week.
-We are intentionally using the informal term "alum" rather than "alumni/alumnae" so as not to reference gender when referring to former Learners.
+Please note that we are intentionally using the informal term "alum" rather than "alumni/alumnae" so as not to reference gender when referring to former Learners.

 ## Learner

 A Guild Member who is actively participating in the Learners Guild program to learn and practice the craft of web development.

 ## Learning Facilitator

-A professional facilitator on the Learners Guild staff \(Partner\) responsible for stewarding Guild culture through COS development, facilitating Learner Support Groups, and providing nontechnical learning support to Guild members.
+A professional facilitator on the Learners Guild staff \(Partner\) responsible for stewarding Guild culture through COS development, facilitating House Meetings, and providing nontechnical learning support to Guild Learners.

 ## Partner

 Partner is the term we use for people who work in the Guild Core.
-A partner is an employee of the Learners Guild who has an open ended, fixed employment.
+A Partner is an employee of Learners Guild who has an open ended, fixed employment.

 ## Software Engineering Practitioner \(SEP\)